luka1199/geo-heatmap/README.md

 ```
 python geo_heatmap.py <file>
 ```
-Enter JSON file name as the file argument.
+Enter the JSON file name as the file argument.

 The script will generate a HTML file named `heatmap.html` which will automatically open in your browser.